AirgoAtlasAI/atlasai/README.md

 ## Accuracy with ATLAS-MAT

-**ATLAS-MAT** is an internal module (not available for licensing) within the ATLAS-AI suite that uses a pre-trained algorithm based on historical data to generate anisotropic material properties of Fiber Reinforced Thermoplastic Composite (FRTC) that change based on fiber orientation.
+**ATLAS-MAT** is an internal module (not available for licensing) within the ATLAS-AI suite that uses a pre-trained algorithm based on historical data to generate anisotropic material properties of Fiber Reinforced Thermoplastic Composites that change based on fiber orientation.

 ATLAS-MAT’s Data-Corrected Micromechanics (DCM) has proven to be accurate.
-Shown below is a comparison of accuracy between Tsai-Hill method and ATLAS-MAT method on predicting 45-degree Tensile strength (S45) and 45-degree stiffness (E45) over a set of 16 different FRTC materials.
-The ATLAS-MAT prediction showed a significantly lower error percentage over all the grades of FRTC materials.
+Shown below is a comparison of accuracy between Tsai-Hill method and ATLAS-MAT method on predicting 45-degree Tensile strength (S45) and 45-degree stiffness (E45) over a set of 16 different Fiber Reinforced Thermoplastic materials.
+The ATLAS-MAT prediction showed a significantly lower error percentage over all the grades of Fiber Reinforced Thermoplastic materials.

 ![img_tsaihill vs atlasmat](assets/images/tsaihill_vs_atlasmat.png)